Forward equations for option prices in semimartingale models: Examples

-When $S$ is an Ito process i.e. when the jump part is absent, the forward equation (\ref{pide.forward.eq}) reduces to the Dupire equation \cite{dupire94}.
-Theorem Theorem \ref{pide.forward.prop} gives a precise set of assumptions under which the Dupire equation holds, which do not require non-degeneracy conditions as in Gy\"ongy \cite{gyongy}: \begin{proposition}[Dupire PDE] Consider the price process $S$ whose dynamics under the pricing measure $\mathbb{P}$ is given by:
+When $(S_t)$ is an It\^o process i.e. when the jump part is absent, the forward equation (\ref{ch3.pide.forward.eq}) reduces to the Dupire equation \cite{dupire94}.
+In this case our result reduces to the following: \begin{proposition}[Dupire equation] Consider the price process $(S_t)$ whose dynamics under the pricing measure $\mathbb{P}$ is given by